Marian Maguire: Works

 In 2015 she shifted media with her series Feats, Pursuits & Endless Toil of seven painted door panels and four etchings, continuing the mixture of Greek and New Zealand themes.
 The works in this series were partly inspired by Maguire's experiences living through the 2011 Christchurch earthquake.

 Collections

-Maguire's works are in the collections of the Auckland Art Gallery Toi o Tāmaki, the Museum of New Zealand Te Papa Tongarewa, Puke Ariki museum the National Maritime Museum in London, and the British Museum, among others.
+Maguire's works are in the collections of the Auckland Art Gallery Toi o Tāmaki, the Museum of New Zealand Te Papa Tongarewa, Puke Ariki, the National Maritime Museum in London, and the British Museum, among others.